 Kanda Buwana has performed as solo puppeteer with gamelan ensembles in England, Scotland, Germany, the US, Canada, Malaysia and Indonesia.
 He is proficient in both the Solo-style and Cirebon-style traditions of wayang, and has also performed non-traditional plays with non-traditional musical accompaniment.

-Among the venues where Kanda Buwana has performed traditional wayang kulit are: Kraton Kacirebonan (Cirebon, Indonesia), Sono Budoyo Museum (Yogyakarta, Indonesia), The British Library (London, UK), the British Museum (London, UK), Cambridge University’s Festival of Ideas (Cambridge, UK), Harvard University’s Arts First Festival (Cambridge, MA, USA), Linden-Museum Stuttgart, Astana Gunung Jati royal graveyard complex (Cirebon, Indonesia), Seventh National Wayang Festival at Taman Mini Indonesia Indah (Jakarta, Indonesia), Planet Gamelan Festival (Vermont, USA), Sriwedari Wayang Wong Theatre (Surakarta, Indonesia), Wening Galih Studio (Cirebon, West Java), Gong!
+Among the venues where Kanda Buwana has performed traditional wayang kulit are: Kraton Kacirebonan (Cirebon, Indonesia), Sono Budoyo Museum (Yogyakarta, Indonesia), The British Library (London, UK), the British Museum (London, UK), Cambridge University’s Festival of Ideas (Cambridge, UK), Harvard University’s Arts First Festival (Cambridge, MA, USA), the Yale University Art Gallery (New Haven, CT, USA), Linden-Museum Stuttgart, Astana Gunung Jati royal graveyard complex (Cirebon, Indonesia), Seventh National Wayang Festival at Taman Mini Indonesia Indah (Jakarta, Indonesia), Planet Gamelan Festival (Vermont, USA), Sriwedari Wayang Wong Theatre (Surakarta, Indonesia), Wening Galih Studio (Cirebon, West Java), Gong!
 The Gamelan Festival (Vancouver, Canada) and Puppet and Animation Festival (Glasgow, UK).

 Performances range between 45 minutes and 8 hours, and can be in English, Indonesian or Javanese – and sometimes a mix of the three, depending on audience needs and requirements.
 The typical length of a performance outside of Indonesia is three hours, without intermission.